 Taking away negativity is an art form, not something we easily achieve, particularly if we’re in company and those people are being negative.
-How easy it would be to feel drained and tired.
+In the wrong company, it’s easy to feel drained and tired.

 My suggestions below help me: